louismrose/VersionControlLecture/README.md

 Using version control is a good habit to get into.
 It not only allows you to keep track of your changes and collaborate it others, it allows you to reverse time in a project in order to inspect a bug or see how a project has evolved.
 Most likely you are here because you saw the SEPR lecture on version control.
-And, despite how everything went wrong during the practical portion, you were convinced that there might be something to this whole version control thing.

 This document will focus on Git since that's what I know best and use in the department every day.
 If you are looking for resources on SVN please see the